BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: Implementation

 \section{Implementation}

-We implement an open-source\footnote{\texttt{https://github.com/stanford-futuredata/blazeit}} \sn prototype that implements the above query optimizer (currently, the plans are hard-coded; we plan on creating a parser later).
-We implement our prototype in Python 3.5 as the deep learning frameworks we use for object detection require Python.
-To interface with these libraries, we implement the control plane in Python.
-For efficiency purposes, we implement the non-NN filters in C++.
-We use PyTorch v0.4 for the training and evaluation of specialized models.
+We implemented our prototype of \sn in Python 3.5 for the control plane (the deep learning frameworks we use for object detection require Python) and, for efficiency purposes, we implement the non-NN filters in C++.
+We use PyTorch v1.0 for the training and evaluation of specialized NNs.
 For object detection, we use FGFA~\cite{zhu2017flow} using MXNet v1.2 and Mask R-CNN~\cite{he2017mask} using the Detectron framework~\cite{Detectron2018} in Caffe v0.8.
 We modify the implementations to accept arbitrary parts of video.
 For FGFA, we use the provided pre-trained weights and for Mask R-CNN, we use the pretrained \texttt{X-152-32x8d-FPN-IN5k} weights.
 We ingest video via OpenCV.

-Currently, \sn uses a rule-based optimizer for query rewriting~\cite{pirahesh1992extensible}, which supports the queries in Section~\ref{sec:fql}.
-Most queries follow the following general steps: 1) train specialized neural networks and filters for the query at hand, 2) compute statistics on a held-out dataset to estimate the error or selectivity of the NNs and filters, 3) choose a plan for the unseen data, 4) execute the plan.